 How did the United States move from isolation to international leadership in a generation?

 First edition.
 June 2006.

 The readings examine the domestic and international legacies of World War I and the Treaty of Versailles.
-Students also explore the impact of the Great Depression, the leadership of Franklin Roosevelt and the U.S. response to the gathering storm in Asia and Europe.
+Students also explore the effects of the Great Depression, the leadership of Franklin Roosevelt, and the U.S. response to the gathering storm in Asia and Europe.
 The epilogue reviews FDR’s legacy and the end of isolationism.

 The Great DepressionStudents examine photographs, a Robert Frost poem, one of FDR's Fireside Chats, a series of graphs, and directed questions help gain a broad understanding of the Great Depression and its effects.

 Political Geography of the Interwar PeriodStudents identify major geographical landmarks and connect them to historical events.

 Between World WarsAfter constructing a timeline, students examine cause and effect relationships between historical events and consider relationships among the United States, Europe, and Asia.